opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 ### Function `setDisputePeriod(address _pricer, uint256 _disputePeriod) external`

-set oracle dispute period
+sets the dispute period for a pricer

-can only be called by owner
+can only be called by the owner

+for a composite pricer (ie CompoundPricer) that depends on or calls other pricers, ensure

+that the dispute period for the composite pricer is longer than the dispute period for the

+asset pricer that it calls to ensure safe usage as a dispute in the other pricer will cause

+the need for a dispute with the composite pricer's price

 #### Parameters:

-- `_pricer`: oracle address
+- `_pricer`: pricer address

 - `_disputePeriod`: dispute period

 ### Function `setDisputer(address _disputer) external`

-set the disputer role
+set the disputer address

-can only be called by owner
+can only be called by the owner

 #### Parameters:

-- `_disputer`: oracle address
+- `_disputer`: disputer address

 ### Function `disputeExpiryPrice(address _asset, uint256 _expiryTimestamp, uint256 _price) external`

-dispute an asset price by owner during dispute period
+dispute an asset price during the dispute period

-only owner can dispute a price during the dispute period, by setting a new one.
+only the owner can dispute a price during the dispute period, by setting a new one

 #### Parameters: